karthikraja95/academic-kickstart/content/post/FSIL/index.md

 ![Algorithm](Algo.PNG)

+## Summary
 > In short, the authors proposed an **Attention Attractor Network** model, which regulates a per-episode training objective by attending to the set of base classes.
 The authors showed that the *meta-learning iterative model solves the few-shot objective until convergence is better than baselines that do one-step inference*.
-They also showed *recurrent back-propagation is an effective and modular tool for learning in a general meta-learning setting*.
-In contrast, truncated back-propagation through time fails to learn functions that converge well.
+They also showed *recurrent back-propagation is an effective and modular tool for learning in a general meta-learning setting*, whereas truncated back-propagation through time fails to learn functions that converge well.